appgate/sdp-operator/README.md

        --from-literal-appgate-operator-password=<password> --namespace sdp-operator
    ```
    where
-   * `<user>` and `<password>` is the credentials that has admin access to the Appgate SDP system.
+   * `user` and `password` is the credentials that has admin access to the Appgate SDP system.

 3. Install the SDP Operator with Helm.
-Browse configuration for values.yaml
+Browse the [Parameters](#parameters) for configurable values.
    ```shell
    $ helm install sdp-operator oci://ghcr.io/appgate/charts/sdp-operator --version <version> \
        --set sdp.operator.version=<api-version> \